neutrons/multiphonon/README.md

 This is a rewrite of multiphonon (getDOS) code that was originally authored by Max Kresch during the [DANSE project](http://danse.us/) and was then revised by several authors including Brandon, Chen, Jennifer, and Dipanshu (their work were recorded as branches in this repo).

-main functionality: **Compute phonon Density of States (DOS) from powder Inelastic Neutron Scattering (INS) spectrum**

 It fixes some problems in the earlier versions of getDOS code and implemented new features.
 The original requirements of this project is captured at [this ticket](https://github.com/sns-chops/multiphonon/issues/32).
 And details of the features of this code can be found below.

+Main functionality: **Compute phonon Density of States (DOS) from powder Inelastic Neutron Scattering (INS) spectrum**

+Inelastic neutron scattering (INS) are important probes of dynamics in materials [2].
+Powder spectra measured by inelastic neutron spectrometers provide information such as phonon density of states (DOS), a fundamental property of a solid.
+The measure spectra, however, is two-dimensional, in axes of Q (momentum transfer) and E (energy transfer).
+This code converts a S(Q,E) INS spectrum to DOS.

 ## Features